 Explore the city of Cape Town this morning, known affectionately as the Mother City.
 Take in the Houses of Parliament, the Castle (built between 1666 and 1679, this is South Africa’s oldest building), the lively Greenmarket Square with its daily market, the Company Gardens and of course Table Mountain, which will give you spectacular views over the city and the Peninsula.
 (The cable car fee is not included as it is weather dependent).
 As you come back down from the mountain, make a stop at Bo-Kaap, home to the Cape Malay community, with its cobbled streets and brightly colored houses.
 From here you have the choice of being dropped off at the Waterfront to experience this vibrant location at your own pace, with its many shops, restaurants and pubs or at your guesthouse around lunchtime.
 This afternoon is at your leisure to visit the renowned Two Ocean’s Aquarium or Cape Town’s gorgeous beaches.

-Your guide will pick you up this morning for the 3-4 hour scenic drive down the Indian Ocean coast to Grootbos Nature Reserve.
-The Reserve is spectacularly situated on the fynbos and forest clad hills overlooking the whale-watching haven of Walker Bay on the southern coast of the Western Cape.
+Your guide will pick you up this morning for the 3-4 hour scenic drive down the Indian Ocean coast to the Grootbos Garden Lodge.
+The Grootbos Nature Reserve is spectacularly situated on the fynbos and forest clad hills overlooking the whale-watching haven of Walker Bay on the southern coast of the Western Cape.
 This is a region of indescribable beauty and Grootbos is committed to protecting this ecosystem and showcasing the many wonders to its guests.
 The reserve boasts some of the world’s most distinct and unique plant, bird and animal species.
 The next few days are yours to explore with the reserve’s specialized guiding team who lead 4×4 drives and walks through the fynbos and forests of the reserve, trips to the nearby coast to view the Southern Right Whales from land, walks along deserted beaches, visits to archaeological and cultural sites, boat-based whale watching trips, as well as boat tours to a nearby seal island to view penguins, seals, dolphins and great white sharks.
 Some of the included activities are horseback riding on the Reserve, visits to the Klipgat Cave, birding walks, flower safaris, visits to local beaches and whale watching from the cliffs.
 Activities available at an additional cost include horseback riding on the beach, whale watching by boat and cage shark diving.

 Today is on your own until it’s time for your transfer back to Cape Town airport to meet your departing flights home.